 An award-winning, published writer, Bill Douglass has a deep background in corporate and financial communications, message development and branding for a variety of alternative investment firms, as well as biotech companies and venture-backed tech startups.

-A noted authority on social media, Bill has advised firms including CompUSA and Live Nation on “social” strategy, and in just the last three years has been quoted on social media and other topics in the Associated Press, CNBC.com, E-Commerce Times, Investor’s Business Daily, MSN Money, Yahoo!
-Finance, and elsewhere.
-In the March 2009 E-Commerce Times article he predicted that in September of that year Twitter would achieve a valuation of $1 Billion, which came to pass exactly on schedule.
-He is also a sought-after speaker at major PR conferences.
+Bill has advised a variety of asset management firms, public companies and venture-backed startups on communications strategy, and has been quoted on related topics in E-Commerce Times, MSN Money, Yahoo!
+Finance and elsewhere.
+In the March 2009 E-Commerce Times story Bill predicted in that by September of that year Twitter would be valued at $1B, which came to pass exactly on schedule.

 Bill has worked with a wide variety of clients including a leading global venture capital firm; a variety of hedge funds with AUM ranging from one hundred million to six hundred million dollars; PwC’s Transaction Services Division; tech startups such as i.TV (backed by Union Square Ventures); public companies including Amyris Biotechnologies (AMRS), BioDelivery Sciences (BDSI), Gentiva Health Services (GTIV), and Live Nation (LYV); and the Batten Institute at UVA’s Darden School of Business.